Hoy -Hermenet Web Site

 Julia's Father - William Henry Blair

-Julia's Mother - Matilda E. (Evans) Blair
+Julia's Mother - A. Matilda (Evans) Blair

 Julia was the niece of Austin Blair,